photogabble/blacknova-next/REFACTORING.md

   - `sf_logo_type`
 - `players_online` value obtained from `PlayersGateway`
 - `update_ticker` array of values from `SchedulerGateway`

+#### Refactoring Authentication: Login
+This section relates to my refactoring of `login2.php`.
+Interestingly, the login action checks to see if the player ship has been destroyed and at this point does two checks: the first to see if the player has an escape pod installed and the second to see if the player is new to the game.
+If so, they are spared the game over and end up on a new basic ship having only lost the resources that were stored within the ship they were flying.

+It seems odd to do this on login, when elsewhere in the code we have `Ship::isDestroyed` which only checks to see if the ship has an escape pod installed.
+During refactoring of this section, I shall be having the player ship state set when it's destroyed, not on login.
+Then on login if their ship was destroyed while they were offline the player will be in a new ship or be redirected to the game over screen explaining that they need to create a fresh character.

+- [ ] Move `classes/Login.php` -> `src/Http/Middleware/AuthMiddleware.php` and convert into Middleware
+- [x] Move `classes/CheckBan.php` -> `src/Repositories/BanRepository.php` and convert into Repository
+- [ ] Move `login2.php` -> `src/Http/Controllers/Auth/LoginController.php` and convert into Controller
+- [x] Move `classes/Player.php` -> `src/Models/Player.php` and convert into Model
+- [x] Move `classes/Ship.php` -> `src/Models/Ship.php` and convert into Model
+- [x] Handle Game Closure (via `$bntreg->game_closed`)
+- [ ] Create a fitting template for `auth/player-banned.tpl`, this needs some thought

+As part of this refactoring while converting `classes/CheckBan.php` into `BanRepository` I came to realise that the `bnt_bans` table wasn't being used.
+The separate `bnt_ip_bans` table is used by `admin/bans_editor.php` but I couldn't find any code that used it (although maybe I missed something).
+In any case, this has meant I am now adding a new refactoring task to overhaul the player moderation system.

+#### Refactoring Authentication: Login Notifications
+There are a number of different notification end states that can occur during login.
+These include:
+- Player ship destroyed with escape pod
+- Player ship destroyed but new to the game
+- Player ship destroyed but not new to the game (Game Over)
+- Player Banned

+The original game would output a sentence or two to explain what had happened, for example:
+> You have died in a horrible incident, [here] is the blackbox information that was retrieved from your ships wreckage.

+I think it would be a good idea to have a *notification template* that can be used to display these messages and maybe even commission some art work for each of the different states.
+I think it would be cool to see ship wreckage showing what happened.

+I initially created `auth/player-banned.tpl` but I think that can be replaced with a `notification.tpl` template that can accept a header image and a message and potentially buttons to take the player to different pages.

+#### Refactoring Authentication: Password Reset

+...

+#### Refactoring Authentication: Signup

+...

+#### Refactoring Authentication: Player Moderation / Bans
+As part of refactoring the login system I built the `BanRepository` class and soon came to realise that the table it uses isn't being used by `admin/bans_editor.php` and I can't find any code that creates or updates bans.
+I shall therefore be overhauling the player moderation system.

+- [ ] Remove schema for `bnt_ip_bans`
+- [ ] Refactor schema for `bnt_bans` to add a `not_after` column

 #### Refactoring Translations / Locale
 To refactor templates, I need to also refactor how translations are handled.
 I will be creating `LocaleMiddleware` to handle language selection, but also need a way of loading the translations from the database.
 The existing `Translate` class is functional but can be improved.
 Instead of passing a list of `$categories` to it, I want to